 Control Builder also contains a number of structured data types.
 For more information, refer to the System 800xA Control AC 800M Planning (3BSE043732) manual.
-A type described in this sub-section is either a function block type or a control module type.
+A type described in this sub-section is a function block type, a control module type, or a diagram type.